transferwise/pipelinewise/docs/installation_guide/creating_pipelines.rst

 Creating Pipelines
 ==================

-Pipelines defines how the data should flow from source sytem to target.
-It defines the data source credentials, the data that needs to be captures, replication methods, load time transformations, destination database credentials, source to target mapping, grants etc.
+Pipelines define how the data should flow from source sytem to target.
+It defines the data source credentials, the data that needs to be captured, replication methods, load time transformations, destination database credentials, source to target mapping, grants etc.

 Pipelines are expressed in YAML format and have a minimum of syntax, which intentionally tries to not be a programming language or script, but rather a model of a configuration or a process.
-PipelineWise using these YAML files as the main input to generate every required JSON files for the underlying singer.io componets.
+PipelineWise is using these YAML files as the main input to generate all the required JSON files for the underlying singer.io components.

-Under the hood `Singer.io <https://www.singer.io/>`_  components needs several JSON files to operate correctly but you will never need to edit these JSON config files directly.
+Under the hood `Singer.io <https://www.singer.io/>`_  components need several JSON files to operate properly, but you will never need to edit these JSON config files directly.
 PipelineWise will generate it from the YAML files and install into a correct place automatically whenever it's needed.